 Policing is growing as a profession.
-The Association of Police and Crime Commissioners and National Police Chiefs Council recently set out a ten-year plan for transforming the police, in order to deal effectively with rapidly changing demands in England and Wales.
-Part of this involves the professionalisation of the police service, ensuring it attracts people with the right skills, knowledge, behaviours and values to deliver their vision.
+The Association of Police and Crime Commissioners and National Police Chiefs Council recently set out a ten-year plan for transforming the police, in order to deal with rapidly changing demands in England and Wales.

-In Essex alone, the number of police officers grew by 5% from March 2017 to March 2018 (source: Home Office Police Workforce data tables, March 2018).
-Our course will help you stand out as a potential police constable, so you can become fully qualified, and gain Independent Patrol Status, soon after you graduate.
+In Essex alone, the number of police officers grew by 5% from March 2017 to March 2018.
+Our course will help you stand out as a potential police constable, so you can become fully qualified, and gain Independent Patrol Status, soon after you graduate.*

 The future of the police will increasingly feature multi-agency collaboration, or ‘inter-operability’, driven by new forms of technology, evidence-based policing and innovation.
 Our course will prepare you for these developments, as well as training you to reflect critically and constructively on their implications.

 * Successfully completing the BSc Professional Policing does not guarantee entry to any police force and graduates must meet the eligibility criteria of the force they intend to apply to and follow their specific recruitment processes, including a two-year probationary period.
 Your BSc Professional Policing degree will have a currency of five years from your graduation date for entry as a Police Constable.
 We advise international applicants to ensure they meet or will be able to meet the nationality and residency criteria of any particular force they may wish apply for before starting the course.
 If in doubt you might wish to consider one of our alternative policing degrees.

 Entry requirements are not currently available, please try again later.

 All our BSc (Hons) Professional Policing students have the opportunity to: